d4vvv/MPT2-Project---LEDCUBE/README.md

 * demo.c

 In this file there are prepared functions with animations.
-Some of them are really simple, likelighting up all of the diodes of one color or some specific shape, but there is alsodemo_obroty which lights up the contour of the cube and then rotates it.
+Some of them are really simple, like lighting up all of the diodes of one color or some specific shape, but there is alsodemo_obroty which lights up the contour of the cube and then rotates it.

 All of the .c files have its header files.
-This way the code is more readable and easy tochange.
+This way the code is more readable and easy to change.

 ----